 |

-A 2001 random sample poll conducted
+A 2001 random sample

-by the nationally-respected Field Research Corporation surveyed
+poll conducted by the nationally-respected Field Research Corporation

-of their rental units should be smoke-free.
+units should be smoke-free.

 |